tbee/TECL/README.md

 ```

 ## Custom convert functions and types ##
-TECL supports build in types for integer, dates, BigDecimal and BigInteger, but you can easily register your own custom types.
+TECL supports build in types for a number of types, but you can easily register your own:

 ```java
 class Temperature {